mmluk/DTWTutorial/chapter1.md

 Much of the following material is taken from our blog and case studies from our website: http://www.sflscientific.com

+What cases is DTW useful for when comparing two time-series?
+Time-series have:
 *** =instructions
-What cases is DTW useful for when comparing two time-series? time-series have:
 - different phases
 - different total lengths
 - different pause lengths